 ‘Why didn’t you remind him when the three of us started going out together?’

 ‘Because I wanted him to talk to me first, if you don’t mind.
-Since he never did, I thought he still wanted to keep it a secret and ask me to marry him when the time came.
+Since he never did, I thought he still wanted to keep it a secret and ask me to marry him when his time came.
 But that is not the case.
 Is it now?

 Solid silence in the room.